Sanitary and Phytosanitary & Veterinary regulation

 Importers of plants, plant products or other articles have to be registered as such with the Plant Protection Department under the Ministry of Agriculture and Food.

-The importing of plants or plant products referred to in the attached Annex III into the Republic of Albania is prohibited where they originate in the countries listed in the Annex..
+The importing of plants or plant products referred to in the attached Annex III into the Republic of Albania is prohibited where they originate in the economies listed in the Annex..

 Laws and Regulations